complight/presentation_yicheng_zhan_ucl_26_nov_2024/Master_Slides/slides.md

 </p>

 <!--
-The problem we are dealing with is the simulation of light transport in holography, Conventionally, we propagate a given Hologram to multiple different depth planes step by step to generate the reconstructions of it.
+in the second project, we are addressing the simulation of light transport in holography, Conventionally, we propagate a given Hologram to multiple different depth planes step by step to generate the reconstructions of it.
+This is typically how things are calculated in holographic display,

 There are many existing works in the literature that help to improve the accuracy of the propagation simulation.
-This is typically how things are calculated in holographic display, put a SLM on the right, there is emerging trend in computer graphics to use this method for holographic displays to improve the physical accuracy in traditional rendering pipeline.
 -->

 ---
 transition: fade-out